Get RICH or Die Scaling: Profitably Trading Inference Compute for Robustness: Attack-Bard Experiments with Frontier Models

 While the reasoning traces of \texttt{o1-v} are not provided, we can observe how other models that have not been adversarially trained interpret Attack-Bard images.
 Figure \ref{fig:attack_bard_acc} (top left) illustrates that \llava \citep{liu2024improved} interprets an image of a bird as ``a representation of a person swimming''.
 Unsurprisingly, reasoning on top of this description leads to Claude's production of incorrect predictions.
 We note that \llava does not have similar issues on the clean version of this image, and robustified models \citep{schlarmann2024robustclip,wang2025double} produce reasonable descriptions even on attacked data (Figure \ref{fig:attack_bard_acc}, top left).

-The degradation of these image representations and performances in non-robust models is so severe, it suggests inference compute scaling may be ineffective for transfer vision attacks like those in Attack-Bard, let alone white-box vision attacks that have access to the target model's gradients.
+The degradation of non-robust image descriptions is so severe, it suggests inference compute scaling may be ineffective for transfer vision attacks like those in Attack-Bard, let alone white-box vision attacks.
 Correspondingly, \citet{zaremba2025trading} notes that enhancing robustness to vision adversarial attacks remains an important area for future research.
+We show that test compute can add robustness in such cases, provided the base model is somewhat robust.